 With the construction of the Portuguese Fort Jesus in the nearby town of Mombasa (1593) Malindi began its decline.
 The Portuguese administration and customs were transferred to Mombasa to Malindi authorities leaving.
 After the 1666 the Portuguese have lost complete control of the city.

 The Sultan of Zanzibar Malindi refounded in 1861 and its wealth has increased between 1861 and 1890.
 Arab Governors appointed by the Sultan of Zanzibar and supported by a garrison between thirty and one hundred and fifty Baluchi soldiers administered the city.
 After 1873 the slave trade became illegal, led to a decline in the agricultural economy, so the Arabs were willing to take part in the local wage-based Africans.
-The Sultan of Zanzibar later leased its territories, which included the region at Malindi, British East Africa Association.
+The sultan of Zanzibar subsequently rented its territories, which included the Malindi region, to the British East Africa Association (see Republican Council of Mombasa).

 In 1906, the new European Group began planting and export large amounts from their rubber plantations, but this ended in 1917 when rubber prices recorded a sharp decline because of overproduction in Malaysia.
 From 1925 to 1938, there was drought followed by flooding that led to a drop in agricultural production.
 However, there was a great increase in cotton production until 1935, when the price of cotton fell dramatically.